 Safe Urban Garden Development Program

-The Safe Urban Garden Development Program is being conducted through a partnership between the University of Louisville’s Center for Environmental Policy and Management (CEPM) and The University of Kentucky/Jefferson County (KY) Cooperative Extension Service.
-The Safe Urban Garden Development Program is part of Louisville Metro Mayor's Healthy Hometown Movement and is funded through a grant to Louisville Metro from the Centers for Disease Control and Prevention (CDC).
-The program expands the Cooperative Extension Service’s existing community garden program in Metro Louisville to:
+The Safe Urban Garden Development Program was conducted through a partnership between the University of Louisville’s Center for Environmental Policy and Management (CEPM) and The University of Kentucky/Jefferson County (KY) Cooperative Extension Service.
+The Safe Urban Garden Development Program was part of Louisville Metro Mayor's Healthy Hometown Movement and was funded through a grant to Louisville Metro from the Centers for Disease Control and Prevention (CDC).
+The program expanded the Cooperative Extension Service’s existing community garden program in Metro Louisville to:

 - provide hands-on gardening workshops;

 - provide assistance with garden site planning and development;